nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 The command for deleting notebook is implemented by the `DeleteNoteCommand` class that extends `Command`.
 The notebook along with all its entries will be deleted.

-Given below is an example usage scenario and how the delete notebook mechanism behaves at each step.
+Given below is an example of how  "delete notebook" mechanism behaves at each step.

 1. User inputs `journal delete_notebook 1` \
    i. `Click` receives the input. \
    ii. `Parser` calls `parser.parseCommand(userInput)` to parse the input.
-2. Creating `DeleteNoteCommand` object.
+2. Create `DeleteNoteCommand` object.
 3. DeleteNoteCommand execution. \
    i. `DeleteNoteCommand` calls `ParserJournal.parseDeleteNoteCommand(userInput)` to get index of notebook to delete. \